Linxx-0212/Compiler/PA4/README.md

-# PA3
+# PA4

-This project is to build a symbol table then print the ouput to *.st.dot and *.st.txt.
+This project is to use symbol table we built before to generate assembly code.
-Then it will check types by using the built symbol table.
+There are some extra testcases in PA4/PA4Start/Examples

-There are two working testcase in PA3/PA3Start/TestCasesMeggy/WorkingTestCases, and two error testcases in /PA3/PA3Start/TestCasesMeggy/WorkingErrorTestCases.
+The output has no difference with the reference compiler when using those testcases.